Get Your IGDB AUTH Key and Connect the API Successfully

-To obtain an AUTH Key (the “AUTH Key” is not equal to “Secret Key”) from the IGDB API using POSTMAN and use it on PLAYME or FLUX Themes, you will need to follow these steps:
+To obtain an AUTH Key (note: the “AUTH Key” is not the same as the “Secret Key”) from the IGDB API using POSTMAN and integrate it successfully, you will need to follow these steps.

 Step 1: Sign Up for an IGDB Account